mjbenefiel/react-stuff/data_structures_algo/readme.md

 operations doubles.
 Exponential programs are only usable for a tiny number of elements (<100) otherwise it might not finish on your lifetime.

 Factorial - Factorial runtime, O(n!), is not scalable at all.
 Even with input sizes of ~10 elements, it will take a couple of seconds to compute.

+Linked List - A list (or Linked List) is a linear data structure where each node is "linked" to the next.

+Singly Linked List - Each element or node is connected to the next one by a reference.
+When a node only has one connection it’s called singly linked list.

+Doubly Linked List - When each node has a connection to the next item and also the previous one, then we have a doubly linked list.